Dallin H. Oaks: Scholarly research and notable judicial opinions

 In Wells v.
 Children's Aid Soc. of Utah, an unwed minor father brought action through a guardian ad litem seeking custody of a newborn child that had been released to the state adoption agency and subsequently to adoptive parents after the father had failed to make timely filing of his acknowledgment of paternity as required by statute.
 Oaks, writing the opinion for the court, held that the statute specifying the procedure for terminating parental rights of unwed fathers was constitutional under due process clause of the United States Constitution.

 Among works edited by Oaks is a collection of essays entitled The Wall Between Church and State.
 Since becoming an apostle, Oaks has consistently spoken in favor of religious freedom and warned that it is under threat.
-He testified as an official representative of the LDS Church on behalf of the Religious Freedom Restoration Act during congressional hearings in 1991, and then in 1998 in favor of the Religious Land Use and Institutionalized Persons Act.
-This was one of few occasions on which the church has sent a representative to testify on behalf of a bill before the U.S. Congress.
-(Note: This was the third time that an official of the LDS Church brought an official stance to Congress, and in his testimony Oaks stated that his actions as an official church spokesperson were an exception to the general rule of the church's not taking a stand on pending legislation.)
+He testified as an official representative of the LDS Church on behalf of the Religious Freedom Restoration Act during congressional hearings in 1991, (Note: This was the third time that an official of the LDS Church brought an official stance to Congress, and in his testimony Oaks stated that his actions as an official church spokesperson were an exception to the general rule of the church's not taking a stand on pending legislation.) and then in 1998 in favor of the Religious Land Use and Institutionalized Persons Act.
+These were among of few occasions on which the church has sent a representative to testify on behalf of a bill before the U.S. Congress.
+Earlier, in 1987, while Oaks was serving as an apostle of the church, he testified in support of the nomination of Robert Bork to the U.S. Supreme Court, but on this occasion he appeared on his own behalf, and not as an official representative of the LDS church.